The role of assignment in defining and identifying causal effects in randomized trials: EXAMPLE CAUSAL STRUCTURE 1

 The causal directed acyclic graph (DAG) presented in Figure \ref{fig:DAG1} represents the causal structure for the trial population.
 Several features of this structure are noteworthy.
 First, treatment assignment $Z$ and the outcome $Y$ do not share any common causes, measured or unmeasured, reflecting the marginally randomized design of the trial.
 Second, treatment assignment $Z$ affects the outcome through post-assignment covariates $X$ and through treatment $A$; these effects are represented by the $Z \rightarrow X \rightarrow Y$, $Z \rightarrow A \rightarrow Y$, and $Z \rightarrow X \rightarrow A \rightarrow Y$ directed paths.
 Third, the unmeasured covariates $U$ operate as common causes of treatment $A$ and the outcome $Y$, but their effect on $A$ is entirely mediated by $X$, that is to say there is an open path (fork) $A \leftarrow X \leftarrow U \rightarrow Y$, but $U \rightarrow X \rightarrow A$ is the only open directed path from $U$ to $A$ and there is no path from $U$ to $A$ that does not intersect $X$ (an assumption similar to this is often necessary to identify per-protocol effects, e.g., using g-methods \cite{hernan2024causal}).
 Last, there are no effects of assignment $Z$ on the outcome that are not mediated by the received treatment $A$ or the measured post-assignment covariates $X$; for example there is no direct $Z \rightarrow Y$ path.

-\paragraph{Representing interventions on assignment and treatment:} To examine the identifiability of different causal estimands under the DAG of Figure \ref{fig:DAG1}, we use single world intervention graph (SWIGs) \cite{richardson2013single} to represent intervention on assignment $Z$ (Figure \ref{fig:DAG1}B); joint intervention on assignment $Z$ and treatment $A$ (Figure \ref{fig:DAG1}C); and intervention on treatment $A$ alone (Figure \ref{fig:DAG1}D).
-In the main text we present identification results using nested expectation expressions (g-formula \cite{robins1986}); in the Appendix we provide equivalent weighting re-expressions of the identifying functionals.
+\paragraph{Representing interventions on assignment and treatment:} To examine the identifiability of different causal estimands under the DAG of Figure \ref{fig:DAG1}, we use single world intervention graphs (SWIGs) \cite{richardson2013single} to represent intervention on assignment $Z$ (Figure \ref{fig:DAG1}B); joint intervention on assignment $Z$ and treatment $A$ (Figure \ref{fig:DAG1}C); and intervention on treatment $A$ alone (Figure \ref{fig:DAG1}D).
+In the main text we present identification results using g-formula (nested expectation) expressions \cite{robins1986}; in the Appendix (Section 4) we provide equivalent weighting re-expressions of the identifying functionals.

 \paragraph{Identification of the intention-to-treat effect:} Under the SWIG in Figure \ref{fig:DAG1}B the independence $Y^{z}\indep Z$ holds.
 It is well-known \cite{hernan2024causal} that this independence condition, together with the consistency and positivity conditions, suffices to identify the potential outcome mean under intervention to set assignment $Z$ to $z$, $\E[Y^{z}]$, with and the intention to treat effect, $\E[Y^{z=1} - Y^{z=0}]$, with